gyselroth/docxBox/README.md

 #### Lorem Ipsum

-Replace all text of an existing document by "Lorem Ipsum" dummy text, helpful for generating DOCX documents for testing purposes:
+Replace all text of an existing document by similarly structured random "Lorem Ipsum" dummy text, helpful for generating DOCX documents for testing
+purposes:

 ````docxbox lorem foo.docx```` updates foo.docx
 ````docxbox lorem foo.docx new.docx```` creates a new file new.docx